velinussage/sage-litepaper-site/docs/index.md

 Communities can start simple and evolve their governance shape over time:

 -   Bootstrap: member list with proposal cooldowns and refundable deposits to prevent spam.
--   Token: standard ERC20Votes quorum using SXXX or a SubDAO stake token.
+-   Token: standard ERC20Votes quorum using SAGE or a SubDAO stake token.
 -   Operator: trusted multisig or owner executes via Timelock for fast iteration.

 The CLI can plan/apply role changes safely through proposals or Safe transactions.